Asylum in France: Before WWII

-Post-WWII period
+Post-WWII

 Since 1946, asylum seekers heading for France experienced an increasing trend with the need for recovering the economy.
+After World War 1 and World War II left France’s economy disheveled, the government allowed migrants and asylum seekers to come in and work as cheap labor.
+After WWII, France gave up on Keynesian policies and adopted new ones that were heavily focused on innovation and international competitiveness.
+Asylum-seekers were permitted on the basis of how their labor could benefit the French economy.
 In 1951, French joined the Convention Relating to the Status of Refugees and formally wrote the right of asylum to its constitution.
 In July 1952, OFPRA was formally established by a new law, as a professional, independent office for affairs of asylum applications.
-With the legalisation of refugee status, rights of asylum seekers in France could be protected.
+With the legalization of refugee status, rights of asylum seekers in France could be protected.
 Data showed that France received about 15,000 asylum seekers annually on average, until 1960.
-Yet entering into the 1970s to 1980s, applications for asylum increased at a higher pace and then prompted France to change some of its asylum policies.
+Entering into the 1970s to 1980s, applications for asylum increased at a higher pace and then prompted France to change some of its asylum policies.

+Intercultural policies on asylum- seeking were first put in place in the 1980s after being agreed upon by republicans, left and right wing parties as well as anti-immigration and white supremacist groups.
+This model made undocumented migration highly punishable and pushed to strengthened border control.
+Only legal migration and asylum seeking could be considered for government assistance.

-Some new changes on French asylum policy happened in 1990s too, one example was in August 1993 when some new laws on immigration and asylum were passed by French Parliament.
+Major changes on French asylum policy happened in 1990s.
+In August 1993, new laws on immigration and asylum were passed by French Parliament.
 The new amendments mainly focused on controlling the number of immigrants and asylum seekers moving into France, regulating marriages and identity documents.
-Some scholars criticised the changing of laws brought a new trend that would end the liberal-like asylum policy of France, but an announcement by French parliament also stressed that it is reasonable that the entry criteria of asylum seekers and immigrants is within the area that could be changed by administrative measures.
+Some scholars criticized the changing of laws brought a new trend that would end the liberal-like asylum policy of France, but an announcement by French parliament also stressed that it is reasonable that the entry criteria of asylum seekers and immigrants is within the area that could be changed by administrative measures.

 During the Europe Refugee Crisis since 2015, France responded initially and became one of the five EU members that accepted 75% of asylum seekers.
-However, some of the EU measures for distributing asylum seekers were not supported by France, for example a quota system.
 Then in September 2015, President François Hollande announced that 24,000 refugees would be finally received by France in the next two years, he then also stressed "Different conditions" that would lead to a lower receiving amount of asylum seekers for France, compared to Germany.

 In May 2017 Emmanuel Macron was elected President of France, and some of the new measures were being taken concerning the asylum policy.
 In July 2017, new facilities founded by France for dealing with asylum applications were set up in Libya, as a way for releasing the pressure occurred with the flow of asylum seekers and immigrants.
 Then in January 2018, new amendments of the Asylum and Immigration Law (N. 2018-778) were passed by the National Assembly.
 Some of the core changes are presented below: